-OIL LEVEL - The correct level is best set by draining and refilling with the correct quantity of fluid (1050 ml).
+OIL LEVEL - The correct level is best set by draining and refilling with the correct quantity of fluid (950 ml).
 This should be done with the oleo removed from the float.
 CAUTION: Release air pressure and remove air valve before attempting to service oleo.
-After filling, refit valve and cap, then pressurize to 140 psi.
+After filling, refit valve and cap, then pressurize to 175 psi.
 (Note: Use only MIL-H-5606 hydraulic fluid.)

-AIR PRESSURE - The correct air pressure is 140 psi (+/-10 psi) on a fully extended oleo (no load) or it can be inflated to approximately 5-6 inches on an unloaded aircraft while sitting static on level ground.
+AIR PRESSURE - The correct air pressure is 175 psi (+/-10 psi) on a fully extended oleo (no load).